isomerpages/moe-kentridgesec/_school-information/Administrative Matters/School Book List and Uniform.md

 Book for an appointment slot here to buy/collect your books and uniforms:&nbsp;[http://www.picktime.com/krss2024](http://www.picktime.com/krss2024)&nbsp;(open for booking from 1 Nov 2024 onwards)

+Students who intend to come to school on their own to purchase books/uniforms are also required to book appointment slots.
+For the safety of the staff and students, the school will not allow entry into the premises for parents/guardians and/or students who have not made appointments for their visits.

 In addition to booking appointment slots for your visit, we also seek the co-operation of parents/guardians for the following: <br>
-•	Students coming to the school should be in **proper school attire (i.e. School Uniform/PE attire with proper school shoes, no coloured hair)** <br>
+a.
+Students coming to the school should be in proper school attire (i.e. School Uniform/PE attire with proper school shoes, no coloured hair) <br>
-•	Please do not come to the school if you are unwell, given medical certificate, or have tested Ag+.
+b.
+Please do not come to the school if you are unwell or given medical certificate.

-**Please show the confirmation email at school entry.**
+Please avoid delaying till late-December to make your purchases.
+The vendors will need to cater for sales to the new Secondary 1 students then and they may not be able to meet your needs in time for the reopening of school.

 ### 2025 Textbook and Stationery List